What is the OTSi/OTUk_A_So Atomic Function?

 The expression: OTSi/OTUk_A_So is an abbreviation for the term: Optical Tributary Signal to OTUk Adaptation Source Function.

-In this blog post, we will briefly describe the OTSi/OTUk_A_So set of atomic functions.
+This blog post will briefly describe the OTSi/OTUk_A_So set of atomic functions.

 Changes in Terminology

 Before we proceed on with this post, we need to cover some recent changes in terminology.
-Before the June 2016 Version of ITU-T G.709, the standard documents were referring to this particular atomic function as the OCh/OTUk_A_So function.
+Before the June 2016 Version of ITU-T G.709, the standard documents referred to this particular atomic function as the OCh/OTUk_A_So function.

-However, the standards committee has recently decided to start changing the wording from using the term OCh (for Optical Channel) to OTSi (for Optical Tributary Signal).
+However, the standards committee has recently decided to change the wording from using the term OCh (for Optical Channel) to OTSi (for Optical Tributary Signal).

 For completeness, I will tell you that ITU-T G.959.1 defines the term OTSi as:

 “Optical signal that is placed within a network media channel for transport across the optical network.
 This may consist of a single modulated optical carrier or a group of modulated optical carriers or subcarriers.“.